Types of Funds

 Permanent funds and pass through funds may be any of the following types of funds:

-For the donor who chooses to give a gift with no restrictions, an unrestricted fund allows the Community Foundation's Board of Trustees to allocate the proceeds from your fund to the most appropriate charities.
+For the donor who chooses to give a gift with no restrictions, a designated fund allows the Community Foundation's Board of Trustees to allocate the proceeds from your fund to the most appropriate charities.
 Because the charitable needs of the community are continually changing, you may feel that a group of living individuals will be better able to assess current situations than can any written document from the past.
 An unrestricted fund is most suitable, since these all-purpose funds are the most flexible in meeting the emerging needs of the community.

 For the donor who wants to designate favorite charities, a restricted fund allows you to direct the proceeds from your fund, specifying the amounts or percentages to each charity.
 If one of the organizations ceases to operate or no longer offers the type of service that interests you, we will find one that does—so that your gift remains vital and meaningful.